Empowering Wellbeing Through Lived Experience

 Men’s Mental Health: Awareness and Signposting

 Mark is a national leader in men’s health, inclusion, and domestic abuse.
 As an OBE recipient and national ambassador for International Men’s Day, he advises employers on supporting men’s health and wellbeing in the workplace.
-In this session, Mark will share insights on supporting men’s mental health and inclusion at work.

 Wednesday 1 July 2026